Mabel Valdiviezo – Producer & Director

 Maria Zeiss – Editor

-Maria is a Venezuelan born Emmy nominated editor and producer based in San Diego.
+Maria is a Venezuelan-born Emmy nominated editor and producer based in San Diego.
 Maria’s major editing credits and awards include Signing Our Way to Freedom (2018), Best Documentary, San Diego Film Festival; Sands of Silence: Waves of Courage (2017), nominated to Best Documentary Feature at the 32nd Imagen Awards; The Price of Renewal (2006), Best Documentary Editing Nominee, Sacramento International Film Festival, (as part of the PBS documentary series California and The American Dream); Remaking American Medicine (2006), Cine Golden Eagle Award for PBS; Piragua, Best Documentary, IV National Film Festival; Angeles Desterrados, Special Award, International Film/Video Festival; and Buscando América and Crónica Anónicas, a documentary series for HBO.
+She received her bachelor’s Degree in Social Communications and a masters degree in Television, both in Venezuela.

 Jorge Vignati – DP (Peru)